microsoft/entra-verifiedid-wallet-library-ios/README.md

-/// Create a VerifiedIdRequestInput using a OpenId Request Uri. let input = VerifiedIdRequestURL(url: URL(string: "openid-vc://...")!) let result = await verifiedIdClient.createVerifiedIdRequest(from: input)
+/// Create a VerifiedIdRequestInput using a OpenId Request Uri. let input = VerifiedIdRequestURL(url: URL(string: "openid-vc://...")!) let result = await verifiedIdClient.createRequest(from: input)

 /// Every external method's return value is wrapped in a Result object to ensure proper error handling. switch (result) {